 Exhibition from May 23 to June 03, 2023.

 Founded by Kiyoshi Taménaga in Tokyo in 1969, Galerie Taménaga opened two additional spaces in Osaka and Paris in 1971.
 In 2021, fifty years to the day after the inauguration of the Parisian branch, a new gallery was established in the city of Kyoto.

-Galerie Taménaga is the first Japanese art gallery specialising in the great Western masters.
-As such, its collection includes many masterpieces by impressionist and modern masters such as Bonnard, Chagall, Derain, Dufy, Picasso, Redon, Renoir, Utrillo, Van Dongen, etc.) and continues to work on representation and advice to collectors.
+Galerie Taménaga was the first Japanese art gallery specialized in Western masters.
+As such, it has in its collection many masterpieces by Impressionist and Modern masters (such as Bonnard, Chagall, Derain, Dufy, Picasso, Redon, Renoir, Utrillo, Van Dongen, etc.) and continues to work on representation and advice to collectors.

 In parallel, the gallery is also dedicated to the discovery and support of contemporary artists, such as its now-established artists: Chen Jiang-Hong, Takehiko Sugawara, Kyosuke Tchinaï, Tamihito Yoshikawa, as well as American Tom Christopher, or Spaniard Lorenzo Fernandez.